NadimArubai/lm_studio_ros2_connector/README.md

 ## Prerequisites

-- ROS2 Humble or newer
+- ROS 2 (Tested on Jazyy, but should work with Foxy, Galactic, Humble, or newer)
-- Python 3.8+
+- Python (Tested on 3.12, but should work with 3.8+)
 - LM Studio running locally (default: http://localhost:1234)
 - A Vision-Language Model (VLM) like qwen2-vl-2b-instruct for image support